rppicomidi/ideacentreStick300-T100TA-linux/README.md

 install 3rd party drivers and to update while installing.
 3. Installation will take a while, especially if your WiFi connection is weak.
 4. When installation is complete, you will be prompted to reboot or keep testing.
 Select keep testing.
-You have to manually the 32-bit Grub bootloader instead of the 64-bit Grub bootloader that got installed.
+You have to manually install the 32-bit Grub bootloader instead of the 64-bit Grub bootloader that got installed.

-## Fix the Grub bootloader.
+## Fix the Grub bootloader

 What you will do here is write the grub-efi-ia32 bootloader over the 64-bit bootloader installed on the eMMC.
 To do that you need to get the latest version of the 32-bit bootloader, mount the EFI partition on the eMMC